tonytvo/blog-generator/content/blog/miracle-morning/index.md

 - faith is trusting in advance what will only make sense in reverse.

 - This gives strength and reduces stress.
-Studies have shown that people with faith are less likely to fall ill compared to non-believers.
-Everyone has a faith including both religious people and Atheists.
+Studies have shown that people with faith are less likely to fall ill than non-believers.
+Everyone has faith, including both religious people and Atheists.
   - 1) Embrace the value of faith.
   - 2) Put God in the picture.
   - 3) Explore and deepen faith.
   - 4) associate with people of faith

-- Faith not only can help you through a crisis, it can help you to approach life after the hard times with a whole new perspective.
+- Faith not only can help you through a crisis, but it can also help you to approach life after the hard times with a whole new perspective.
 It can help you adopt an outlook of hope and courage through faith to face reality.

  - In the past, many people hoped that science would provide all the answers to life’s questions.
 But science cannot do that.
-Ironically, what is embraced as scientific fact changes from generation to generation.
+Ironically, what is embraced as scientific fact changes from generation to generation?
 Just look at the way scientists have viewed our solar system.
 Ptolemy believed the earth was at its center.
-Copernicus asserted that the sun was at its center and the planets moved in circular orbits around it.
+Copernicus asserted that the sun was at its center, and the planets moved in circular orbits around it.
 Kepler proved that the orbits were elliptical.
-Today, scientists no longer argue the structure of the solar system, but ideas about how it was formed change continually.
+Today, scientists no longer argue about the solar system's structure, but ideas about how it was formed change continually.

 ## Relationships: Initiate and invest in solid relationships daily.